 You can definitely serve these to a crowd without worrying.
 They’re made with traditional ingredients just like regular cinnamon buns, nothing crazy.

-(I see you, Cauliflower Chocolate Cake.)
+(I see you, Healthy Chocolate Cake.)

 In fact, many big brands of cinnamon rolls are accidentally vegan already, including Annie’s, Immaculate Baking, and Trader Joes (both their regular and pumpkin rolls are actually vegan!).

 Even Pillsbury and Kroger cinnamon rolls don’t contain eggs.
 The Pillsbury cinnamon rolls are not vegan because they do contain milk products, but their original crescent rolls are vegan and could easily be turned into cinnamon rolls.
 However, with both hydrogenated oils and food dyes, they’re not exactly healthy.

 So I still think it’s better to make your own from scratch.
 Homemade baked goods taste better anyway!

 No Butter, No Eggs, No Corn Syrup

 The recipe can also be made without vegan butter or coconut oil.

 Low carb recipes are great and all (seriously, this Keto Cheesecake is amazing), but there’s just something about a hot-from-the-oven soft and fluffy homemade cinnamon roll, covered in cream cheese frosting, in all its carb-filled glory.

 Don’t worry, these are still much healthier than Cinnabon and yet completely satisfy even the most fervent cinnamon roll cravings!